sajith-subramanian/VaultBrowser_Forge_Sample/README.md

 Some key highlights of this example:

--- This example does a read only sign-in, so the clmloader.dll is not required.
+-- This example does a read only sign-in into Vault, hence does not consume a Vault License.

 -- Is not really based off the Vault Browser sample in the SDK, contains lesser code.